chinhanjohnlee/chinhanjohnlee/README.md

-<h1>Hi, I'm John Lee, a <a href="https://www.linkedin.com/in/johnleetech/">Tech Professional with Specialization in Cybersecurity </a>☺</h1>

-# ⚡John Lee: Cybersecurity Portfolio
+# ⚡John Lee: IT, Tech & Cybersecurity Portfolio
 *A collection of labs, hunts, and infrastructure projects from a curious mind focused on understanding how security really works.*

 **I learn by doing.**